 1. Identify where you are and where you want to be.

-The first step to achieving any goal is to deciding that you’re going to change.
+The first step to achieving any goal is to decide that you’re going to change.

 Setting goals helps you turn the intangible (your thoughts, imagination, dreams, and wishes) into something tangible (measurable sets of actions).